zonemaster/zonemaster-ldns/README.md

 ### Recommended installation

-The recommended way to install Zonemaster::LDNS is to install it from CPAN as a dependency to Zonemaster::Engine.
-If you follow the [installation instructions for Zonemaster::Engine] you will get all the prerequisites and dependencies for Zonemaster::LDNS before installing it from CPAN.
+The recommended way to install Zonemaster::LDNS is to install it as a dependency to Zonemaster::Engine.
+If you follow the [installation instructions for Zonemaster::Engine] you will get all the prerequisites and dependencies for Zonemaster::LDNS before installing it.

 ### Docker

 Zonemaster-CLI is available on [Docker Hub], and can be conveniently downloaded and run without any installation.
 See [USING] Zonemaster-CLI for how to run